istio/istio.io/content/en/docs/setup/platform-setup/kind/index.md

 ## Setup MetalLB for kind

-kind does not have any inbuilt way to provide IP addresses to your `Loadbalancer` type services, to ensure you get IP's you can install [MetalLB](https://kind.sigs.k8s.io/docs/user/loadbalancer/).
+Kind does not have any built-in way to provide IP addresses to your `Loadbalancer` service types, to ensure IP address assignments to `Gateway` Services please consult [this guide](https://kind.sigs.k8s.io/docs/user/loadbalancer/) for more information.

 ## Setup Dashboard UI for kind

-kind does not have a built in Dashboard UI like minikube.
+Kind does not have a built-in Dashboard UI like minikube.
 But you can still setup Dashboard, a web based Kubernetes UI, to view your cluster.
 Follow these instructions to set up Dashboard for kind.

 1. To deploy Dashboard, run the following command: